nemac/climate-by-location/README.md

     true or false, indicating whether to show the median line(s) for model projection data

+  * `yzoom`

+    true or false, indicating whether to allow the user to zoom along the graph's y-axis; defaults to true

+  * `ypan`

+    true or false, indicating whether to allow the user to pan along the graph's y-axis; defaults to true

   * `font`

     A string giving the font-family to be used for all text in the graph.